 4. During any period of imprisonment any other civil rights the suspension of which is reasonably necessary for the security of the institution in which the person sentenced is confined or for the reasonable protection of the public.

-5. The right to possess a gun or firearm.
+5. The right to possess a firearm.